15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 8. Head-Supported Bent Over Reverse Dumbbell Fly

-The more upright your torso is, the more emphasis you will place on your lateral deltoids instead of on your posterior deltoids.
+The more upright your torso is, the more emphasis you will place on your lateral deltoids instead of your posterior deltoids.

-Head-Supported Bent Over Reverse Dumbbell Fly
+Head-supported Bent Over Reverse Dumbbell Fly

-How To Do Head-Supported Reverse Dumbbell Fly
+How To Do It

-1. Raise a bench to hip height and, hold a dumbbell in each hand, bend at the hips and rest your forehead on the edge of the bench.
+1. Raise a bench to hip height and hold a dumbbell in each hand, bend at the hips, and rest your forehead on the edge of the bench.

 Tips